-(a) It shall be unlawful for any person to intentionally, knowingly, recklessly, or with criminal negligence allow or cause any waste of water, to allow or cause landscape watering at any time other than during a prescribed time for landscape watering, or to allow or cause any violation of any provision or restriction of this division.
+(a) It shall be unlawful for any person to intentionally, knowingly, recklessly, or with criminal negligence allow or cause any violation of any provision or restriction of this division.

-(b) The director is authorized and instructed to commence any action, in law or in equity, including the filing of criminal charges, deemed necessary for the purpose of enforcing this division.
-The director may seek civil penalties and any other legal or equitable relief available under common law, Chapter 54 of the Texas Local Government Code or any other applicable city, state or federal code or statute.
+(b) The Director is authorized and instructed to commence any action, in law or in equity, including the filing of criminal charges, deemed necessary for the purpose of enforcing this division.
+The Director may seek civil penalties and any other legal or equitable relief available under common law, Chapter 54 of the Texas Local Government Code or any other applicable city, state or federal code or statute necessary to enforce this division.
+To the extent allowed by law, the municipal court shall have concurrent jurisdiction over any civil enforcement for violations of this division.